jessicascarborough/432-2021/classes/class01/README.md

 6. By next Tuesday (2021-02-09), we'll expect you to have read:
     - the readings in [the required books by Nate Silver and Jeff Leek](https://thomaselove.github.io/432/calendar.html#Readings) listed on [2021-02-05 in the Calendar](https://thomaselove.github.io/432/calendar.html#February_2021)
     - the [instructions for Project 1](https://github.com/THOMASELOVE/432-2021/blob/master/project1/README.md), especially as they relate to the first of its two tasks: the [Project Proposal](https://github.com/THOMASELOVE/432-2021/blob/master/project1/01_project1_proposal.md) (which is due at 9 PM on 2021-03-01.)
+7. You might want to take a look at the [Glossary of Statistical Terms](https://hbiostat.org/doc/glossary.pdf) (pdf) compiled by Frank Harrell and colleagues.
+    - This week, we will tacitly assume you know, for example, what the following terms mean: binary variable, case-control study, categorical variable, comparative trial, confidence limits, continuous variable, data science, dummy variable, estimate, goodness of fit, inter-quartile range, mean, median, nonparametric estimator, nonparametric tests, normal distribution, null hypothesis, observational study, one-sided test, p-value, parametric test, percentile, predictor, probability, quartiles, random error, random sample, rate, replication, risk, significance level, standard deviation, standard error, two-sided test, Type I error, variance.
+    - If any of these terms seem unfamiliar, read up on them.
+If that's not too overwhelming, then glance through the remainder of the list and find a few more that interest you, and read those closely.
-7. There is no [Minute Paper](https://github.com/THOMASELOVE/432-2021/blob/master/minutepapers/README.md) this week.
+8. There is no [Minute Paper](https://github.com/THOMASELOVE/432-2021/blob/master/minutepapers/README.md) this week.
 Our first Minute Paper is due next Wednesday 2021-02-10.
+If you have comments or questions about the class, ask them on Piazza, or in TA office hours (starting Thursday) or before/after class, or in the chat, etc. We want to hear from you!
-8. The final word on all deadlines is the [Course Calendar](https://thomaselove.github.io/432/calendar.html).
+9. The final word on all deadlines is the [Course Calendar](https://thomaselove.github.io/432/calendar.html).
 All deliverables for the entire semester are listed.
-9. I want to remind you of the University's resources to help you that are listed in [Section 15 of our syllabus](https://thomaselove.github.io/432-2021-syllabus/university-resources-for-student-support.html), especially the newly available [CWRU Care 24/7 Mental Telehealth for Students](https://timely.md/faq/cwrucare/) program
+10. I want to remind you of the University's resources to help you that are listed in [Section 15 of our syllabus](https://thomaselove.github.io/432-2021-syllabus/university-resources-for-student-support.html), especially the newly available [CWRU Care 24/7 Mental Telehealth for Students](https://timely.md/faq/cwrucare/) program

 ## Questions (with Answers) from the "[Welcome to 432 Survey](http://bit.ly/432-2021-welcome-survey)"